99.9% success rate Google Search API

 3. Install the Python SDK

-Install the ScrapingBee Python SDK:
+Install the ScrapingBee Python SDK using this command:

 pip install scrapingbee